oliverjam/oliverjames-v3/src/blog/avoid-spa-404.md

 /* /index.html 200
 ```

 **Important**: this file must end up in the final folder that gets deployed.
 If you have any kind of build-step to generate the folder you should ensure `_redirects` gets copied over.
-E.g. using Create React App you can put it inside the your `public/` directory.
+E.g. using Create React App you can put it inside your `public/` directory.

 Using the `netlify.toml` file: